-Dying hard boiled eggs is a fun activity to do with your kids to celebrate Spring.
-We took egg dying to the next level by using homemade natural dyes made from real food!
-We made pink dye with beets, yellow dye with turmeric, blue dye with berries and lime green dye with spinach.
-My kids loved learning how to color eggs with natural dyes.
-This fun science experiment is a great way to learn how color can be transferred from one object to another!
+Did you know you can color eggs using natural dyes?
+We took egg dying to the next level by making our own concentrated food coloring.
+We made pink dye with beets, yellow dye with turmeric, blue dye with berries, and green dye with spinach.
+My kids enjoyed learning how to color eggs using our homemade food coloring.
+Additionally, this fun science experiment was a great way to observe how color can be transferred to an egg shell.

 Make Natural Food Coloring

-First, you need to make your homemade natural dye.
-You can make a range of colors using different foods even plants such as coffee and spices.
-Keep in mind, the longer you leave the egg in the food coloring, the stronger the color will be.
+- Keep in mind, the longer you leave the egg in the dye, the darker the color will be.

-Natural Pink Food Coloring – Mix up homemade natural pink dye in a few easy steps.
-First, cut up one fresh beet into cubes and boil it in 1 cup of water.
+Mix up homemade natural pink dye in a few easy steps.
+First, cut up one fresh beet into cubes (about a half of cup) and boil it in 1 cup of water.
 Once the beet is moderately soft, pour the beet water and pieces of beet into a food processor and blend until smooth.
-Pour the beet mixture through a strainer into a mason jar or glass cup.
+Finally, pour the beet mixture through a strainer into a mason jar or glass cup.

-Natural Yellow Food Coloring – Homemade yellow dye is easy to make!
-Simply mix a few tablespoons of ground turmeric into 1 cup of water and mix until smooth.
+Homemade yellow dye is also easy to make!
+Simply combine a few tablespoons of ground turmeric into 1 cup of water and mix until smooth.
 The turmeric may separate and float on the surface of the water.
-You can occasionally stir the mixture when you are dying the eggs.
-The turmeric also makes interesting patterns on the egg shells, giving your eggs a unique speckled finish!
+You can occasionally stir the mixture when you dye the eggs.
+The turmeric also makes interesting patterns on the egg shells, giving your eggs a unique speckled finish.

-Natural Green Food Coloring – Make lime green dye using spinach leaves.
-You can make homemade natural green food coloring two ways.
-Either boil spinach leaves in 1 cup of water and blend the mixture in the food processor OR directly puree a handful of fresh spinach leaves in 1 cup of water.
-Both methods will work, the key is to not dilute the spinach in too much water.
-You’ll want the green color to be a strong as possible.
+Learn how to make green food dye using spinach leaves.
+Incidentally, you can make homemade natural green food coloring two ways.
+One way is to boil spinach leaves in 1 cup of water and blend the mixture in the food processor.
+Alternately, you can directly puree a handful of fresh spinach leaves in 1 cup of water.
+Both methods of making green dye will work.
+The key is to not dilute the spinach in too much water.
+You’ll want the green color to be as strong as possible.

-Natural Blue Food Coloring – Make your own blue food dye by pureeing 1/2 cup frozen blackberries and blueberries with 1 cup water.
-Strain the berry mixture through a fine strainer.
-Natural dye made from berries is easy to make and it’s also the most potent.
-Be cautious not to stain your clothing or counter tops.
+Make your own blue food dye by pureeing 1/2 cup frozen blackberries or blueberries with 1 cup of water.
+Once blended, strain the berry mixture through a fine strainer.
+It turns out, natural dye made from berries is easiest to make because it’s the most potent.
+Be cautious not to stain your clothing or counter tops with homemade berry dye.

-Natural Tan Food Coloring – Brew a cup of strong coffee to use as natural tan food dye!
+Last, you can brew a cup of strong coffee to use as a natural tan food dye.
 Hard boiled eggs dyed in coffee turn out a smooth light tan color.

 Dye Pastel Hard Boiled Eggs

-Next, it’s time to dye the eggs!
+Once we’ve made our homemade food dye, it’s time to dye our eggs!
 Making colored Easter eggs is a creative family tradition and activity that kids can help with.
+My kids enjoyed carefully placing each egg into the dye and watching the color transfer to the egg shells.

 Materials: